printfoo/moderation-icwsm2019-aaai2020/README.md

-## Code for content moderation paper @ ICWSM 2019 & AAAI 2020.
+## Code for content moderation papers @ ICWSM 2019 & AAAI 2020.

 ### Papers:
 **Bias Misperceived: The Role of Partisanship and Misinformation in YouTube Comment Moderation**